Robert Keate

-Robert Keate FRCS (14 March 1777 – 2 October 1857) was a noted British surgeon, and Serjeant-Surgeon to King William IV and Queen Victoria.
+Robert Keate FRCS (14 March 1777 – 2 October 1857) was a British surgeon, and Serjeant-Surgeon to King William IV and Queen Victoria.

 Early life

 He was born in Laverton, Somerset, the fourth son of William Keate, rector of Laverton, and brother of John Keate (1773–1852), headmaster of Eton College.
 Keate was educated at Bath Grammar School.

 Personal life

 Keate had four daughters and two sons.
 His son, Robert William Keate (1814–1873), was in turn Governor of Trinidad, Governor of Natal, and Governor of the Gold Coast.